qortmdgh4141/Performance-Optimization-of-MLP-Model-for-Regression-Problem/README.md

   - _As the model has 6 input variables and 1 target variable, the input/output nodes were configured accordingly._ <br/>

-  - _For reference, the diabetes dataset (Diabetes 130-US hospitals for years 1999-2008 Data Set) has 10 characteristics, but we removed the characteristics of age and sex from the input variables because we thought they were variables to be excluded from the analysis._ <br/>
+  - _For reference, the diabetes dataset (Diabetes 130-US hospitals for years 1999-2008 Data Set) has 10 characteristics, but I removed the characteristics of age and sex from the input variables because I thought they were variables to be excluded from the analysis._ <br/>

-  - _In addition, to avoid multicollinearity issues due to highly correlated independent variables, we used a variable selection technique to remove two highly correlated variables._ <br/><br/>
+  - _In addition, to avoid multicollinearity issues due to highly correlated independent variables, I used a variable selection technique to remove two highly correlated variables._ <br/><br/>

 - _Hidden Layers & Batch Normalization & Dropout_<br/>

   - _There are a total of 3 hidden layers, with 60 nodes in the 1st and 3rd hidden layers, and 120 nodes in the 2nd hidden layer._<br/>

-  - _To prevent the internal covariate shift problem where the distribution of input data changes with each hidden layer, we used batch normalization layers._ <br/>
+  - _To prevent the internal covariate shift problem where the distribution of input data changes with each hidden layer, I used batch normalization layers._ <br/>

-  - _In addition, we used dropout layers, which randomly drop out some neurons during the learning process, to prevent overfitting and improve the generalization performance of the model._ <br/><br/>
+  - _In addition, I used dropout layers, which randomly drop out some neurons during the learning process, to prevent overfitting and improve the generalization performance of the model._ <br/><br/>

 - _Activation Function: ReLU (Rectified Linear Unit)_ <br/>

   - _I set the activation function to the ReLU function, which is a non-linear function that outputs 0 when the input value is less than 0, and outputs the input value itself when it is greater than 0._

   - _Also, depending on how you initialize the hidden layer weights when using the ReLU activation function, the gradient may disappear during the model training process.
-To avoid this problem, we used the He initialization technique, which is a neural network initialization method that takes nonlinearity into account like the ReLU activation function._<br/><br/>
+To avoid this problem, I used the He initialization technique, which is a neural network initialization method that takes nonlinearity into account like the ReLU activation function._<br/><br/>

 - _Optimization Algorithm : Adam (Adaptive Moment Estimation)_ <br/>